jpgladich/api_chatgpt/README.md

 # api_chatgpt
-Use ChatGPT API from python
+Use ChatGPT API from python.

 # Install
 ```